Ingi-Hong/CS-501-C2/README.md

 Then run ```flask run```.

-You need to set up an .env file with the nescesary variables for the PostgreSQL database.
+You need to set up an .env file with the nescesary variables for the PostgreSQL database, to be put inside the C2 directory.

 .env:
 ```env